PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 ## How To Group Routes In Next.js

-Next, we can group our routes and create shared layouts; you can read more [here](https://nextjs.org/docs/app/building-your-application/routing/colocation#route-groups), but for our use case, we will create a route group called `auth`, to make a route a group, you will create a folder whose name will be between parentheses.
+Next.js allows us to group routes and create shared layouts.
+You can read more [here](https://nextjs.org/docs/app/building-your-application/routing/colocation#route-groups).
+For our use case, we'll create a route group called `auth`.
+To create a route group, you create a folder with a name enclosed in parentheses.

 Our folder structure will look like the following.

 ![002-shared-routes.png](https://api-prod.strapi.io/uploads/002_shared_routes_777a620c19.png)

-- Folder named `(auth)`
+- A folder named `(auth)`
-- Inside the `(auth)` folder, create two additional folders, `signin` and `signup`, with a blank `page.tsx` file.
+- Inside the `(auth)` folder, create two additional folders: `signin` and `signup`, each with a blank `page.tsx` file
-- Finally, inside the `(auth)` folder, create a file called `layout.tsx` to function as our shared layout between our `signin` and `signup` pages.
+- Finally, inside the `(auth)` folder, create a file called `layout.tsx` to serve as our shared layout between the `signin` and `signup` pages

 You can learn more about the `layout.tsx` file in Next.js docs [here](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#layouts)

-Now that we have our basic folder structure.
-Let's create the following components.
+Now that we have our basic folder structure, let's create the following components.

 In the `layout.tsx` file, paste the following code.